A-LevelBiology

 Master A-Level Biology Respiration using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Respiration is a biochemical process that converts glucose and oxygen into energy, carbon dioxide, and water.
-It is essential for all living organisms as it provides the energy required for cellular functions.
+It occurs in all living organisms and is essential for maintaining cellular functions.
+There are two main types of respiration: aerobic and anaerobic.

 Key Concepts

-• 3Glycolysis is the first stage of both aerobic and anaerobic respiration, occurring in the cytoplasm.
+• 3Glycolysis is the first stage of both aerobic and anaerobic respiration.

-• 4The Krebs cycle and oxidative phosphorylation are key stages of aerobic respiration that occur in the mitochondria.
+• 4The Krebs cycle and oxidative phosphorylation are key stages in aerobic respiration.

 Simple Explanation